-Uta Bindl is a Reader in Organisational Behaviour and Associate Dean (Doctoral Studies) at King's Business School.
-Uta earned her PhD in Work Psychology in 2011 from the Institute of Work Psychology at the University of Sheffield, her MA in Organisational Management from the University of Flensburg, and her BA in International Business and Management from the University of Applied Sciences Osnabruck.
+Uta Bindl is a Reader in Organisational Behaviour at King's Business School.
+Uta received her PhD in Work Psychology in 2011 from the University of Sheffield, after having previously completed her BA and MA in Management Studies in Germany.
 Prior to joining King’s Business School in 2019, she worked as an Assistant Professor at the London School of Economics and Political Science (LSE).

 Are you accepting PhD students?

 Ong, M., Ashford, S.J., & Bindl, U.K. (in press).
 The Power of Reflection for Would-Be Leaders: Investigating Individual Work Reflection and Its Impact on Leadership in Teams.
 Journal of Organizational Behavior.

 Bindl, U.K., Parker, S.K, Sonnentag, S., & Stride, C.B.
 (2022).
 Managing Your Feelings at Work, for a Reason: The Role of Individual Motives in Affect Regulation for Performance-Related Outcomes at Work.
 Journal of Organizational Behavior, 43(7), 1251-1270.

 Newman, A., Eva, N., Bindl, U.K., & Stoverink, A. (2022).
 Organizational and vocational behavior in times of crisis: A review of empirical work undertaken during the COVID-19 pandemic and introduction to the special issue.
 Applied Psychology, 71( 3), 743– 764.